 1 megawatt solar array installation

 One megawatt of solar panels are on the roofs of Leavey and Pat Malley, and as sun shade on the third level of the parking deck.
+View the amount of energy generated today and this month through a live kiosk view.
 This solar capacity will satisfy about 6% of the University's electrical energy needs.
 More significantly, it will support about 20% of our summer day time demand, significantly reducing stress on the grid and the resultant demand charges we pay in the summer.
 It also enhances long term stability to our energy budget.
 Read more.

 50-kW photovoltaic system